-Eggs en Cocotte is an easy way to cook eggs for breakfast or brunch.
+Eggs en Cocotte is an easy way to bake eggs for breakfast or brunch.
 Add some spinach and bacon, or whatever you have on hand.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure policy here.

 Eggs en cocotte is a simple, classic French recipe that's easy to make when you are feeling lazy, but also a beautiful dish that's fancy enough to serve to guests for brunch.

 This recipe is easy to customize to whatever you have in the fridge - leftover veggies like mushrooms or peppers, most any kind of cheese, herbs, etc. I like the spinach here because I always have some around, and it adds nice green to the dish, no matter what time of year.

 We'll bake our eggs en cocotte in a bain-marie (water bath) in the oven so they cook gently and evenly.

 A cocotte means any kind of small, heat-proof dish that you can use to cook and serve individual portions.
 Eggs en cocotte are cooked in small dishes, usually with heavy cream, and other ingredients like veggies or a bit of bacon, etc. They are baked in the oven in a water bath, also known as a bain-marie, which helps the eggs to cook evenly and prevents overcooking.